-Distance from Seattle: On the Washington Coast, about two and a half hours from Seattle.
+Distance from Seattle: On the Washington Coast, about 2.5 hours from Seattle.

 Features: Westport is a haven for surfers in Washington and you’ll be just a quick drive away (less than five minutes) at Twin Harbors Beach.
-The yurts sleep five and include a bunk bed, a futon and a small table, plus heating and electricity.
+The yurts sleep five and include a bunk bed that sleeps three, a queen-size futon and a small end table, plus heating and electricity.
+A nearby concrete RV pad with utility hookup may be rented for an additional fee.
 Twin Harbors’ yurts are close together, so be prepared to make friends with your yurt neighbors!

 Cost: $45-$69 per night, depending on the time of year, plus a $6.50 to $8.50 non-refundable reservation fee.
 Reservations may be made nine months in advance of your arrival date.
 Utility hookup available.